The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-- A credit score of at least 620 (the VA has no minimum credit score requirement, but lenders typically require a 620 minimum)
+- A credit score of at least 620 (the VA has no minimum credit score requirement, but many lenders typically set one)

 - A debt-to-income (DTI) ratio of no more than 41 percent

-In addition, unless you’re on active duty, both you and your spouse need to move into the property within 60 days of closing the mortgage.
-Here’s more on VA loan requirements.
+In addition, unless you (or your spouse) are on active duty, you will both need to move into the property within 60 days of closing the mortgage.

 VA loan surviving spouse requirements